 Other Treatments for Hearing Loss

-An assistive listening device (ALD) is any kind of device that can help you in your communication activities.
-It can be used with or without hearing aids to deal with problems of background noise, distance, or poor room acoustics.
+An assistive listening device (ALD) can be used with or without hearing aids to deal with problems of background noise, distance, or rooms that are loud or echo.

-A cochlear implant is a small electronic device that can help provide sound to a child or adult with a severe hearing loss.
+A cochlear implant is a small device that can bring sound to a person with severe hearing loss.
 It is surgically implanted under the skin behind the ear.
-This device picks up sounds through a microphone, processes them, converts them into electrical impulses, and transmits them past the damaged or nonworking parts of the inner ear to the brain.
+It picks up sounds through a microphone, processes them, converts them into electrical impulses, and sends them past the damaged parts of the inner ear to the brain.
 The microphone and transmitter are worn in a headpiece just behind the ear, and the sound processor is placed in a pocket or on a belt.
-The receiver and electrode system are implanted.
+The receiver and electrode are implanted.

-A cochlear implant does not create or bring back normal hearing.
-However, it can help many people understand their environment and speech and communicate fully in person and over the telephone.
-The amount a cochlear can help depends on a number of factors, including:
+It does not make or bring back normal hearing.
+But it can help many people understand and communicate in person and over the phone.

 Implanted Hearing System Attached to Middle Ear Bones

 The Esteem system is used to treat sensorineural hearing loss in adults.
-It attaches to the middle ear bones.
-Like the cochlear implant, this is another type of device that is implanted behind the ear.
-Esteem consists of 3 parts:
+It attaches to the middle ear bones and is implanted behind the ear.
+It has three parts:

-Lip reading, also called speech reading, involves paying close attention to how a person’s mouth and body are moving when they talk to help you understand what they are saying.
-Special trainers can assist you in learning how to do this.
+Lip reading is focusing on how a person’s mouth and body move when they talk to help find out what they are saying.

-American Sign Language (ASL) is the most common form of sign language used in the United States.
-It uses signs made with the hands, facial expressions, and other body movements.
-ASL is a separate language from English with different rules for grammar, punctuation, and sentence order.
+American Sign Language (ASL) uses signs made with the hands, face, and body.
+It has its own rules for grammar, punctuation, and sentence order.
 There are other types of sign language that are based on English, such as spelling out English words with hand signs.

 American sign language.
-National Institute on Deafness and Other Communication Disorders (NIDCD) website.
+National Institute on Deafness and Other Communication Disorders website.
 Available at: https://www.nidcd.nih.gov/health/american-sign-language.
-Updated June 24, 2015.
-Accessed August 17, 2017.
+Updated May 8, 2019.
+Accessed October 25, 2019.

 Cochlear implants.
-National Institute on Deafness and Other Communication Disorders (NIDCD) website.
+National Institute on Deafness and Other Communication Disorders website.
 Available at: https://www.nidcd.nih.gov/health/cochlear-implants.
-Updated May 3, 2016.
-Accessed August 17, 2017.
+Updated March 6, 2017.
+Accessed October 25, 2019.

 Hearing loss and older adults.
-National Institute on Deafness and Other Communication Disorders (NIDCD) website.
+National Institute on Deafness and Other Communication Disorders website.
 Available at: https://www.nidcd.nih.gov/health/hearing-loss-older-adults.
-Updated June 3, 2016.
-Accessed August 17, 2017.
+Updated July 17, 2018.
+Accessed October 25, 2019.

 What is a cochlear implant?
 US Food & Drug Administration website.
 Available at: